kirazy/arachnophobia/README.md

 # Arachnophobia

 **Making the Spidertron friendly for individuals with arachnophobia**
 Provides configuration options to make the Spidertron playable for arachnophobic players.
-Dy default, hides the legs of the Spidertron, displaying laser-pointers at the feet.
+By default, hides the legs of the Spidertron, displaying laser-pointers at the feet.
 Includes options to change the number of legs as an alternative to hiding them.

 **Suggestions and Bug Reports**
 I want to make this as accessible and supportive as possible, if you would like to see additional features or changes, please do let me know on the [mod portal](https://mods.factorio.com/mod/arachnophobia/discussion), [forums](https://forums.factorio.com/viewtopic.php?f=190&t=88051), or an [issue](https://github.com/kirazy/arachnophobia/issues) here on GitHub.
 I am also on the Factorio Discord (Kira#1860).